Mishna Wolff

-Mishna Wolff is an American writer and humorist.
-Her 2009 memoir I'm Down focused on childhood and race.
+Mishna Wolff is an American writer, humorist, and screenwriter best known for her 2009 memoir I'm Down, which chronicles her experience growing up white in a predominantly African-American Seattle neighborhood and has become widely taught in U.S. schools.

 Early life

 Wolff grew up in Seattle, Washington.
-When her parents divorced, she found herself a white girl in a black neighborhood with a white father who expected her to integrate into the black community the way he had.
+She claims that when her parents divorced, her father expected her to integrate into the black community the way he had.
 She later wrote about these experiences in her memoir, I'm Down.

 Career

 After having a humorous piece published in BlackBook Magazine, Wolff began performing on stage at Luna Lounge and the Upright Citizens Brigade.
 There she honed her comedic skills and performed personal essays in the LA storytelling series "Sit 'n Spin".
 She has been featured on VH1, Comedy Central, Air America and NPR.
 Her one-person show I'm Down was the basis of her memoir of the same name.
 Mishna Wolff was one of the 2009 Sundance Screenwriting Lab Fellows.

+Wolff wrote the screenplay for the 2021 comedy horror film Werewolves Within.